maltezfaria/DataFlowTasks.jl/docs/src/index.md

 `Task`, except that it allows the user to specify explicit *data dependencies*.
 This information is then be used to automatically infer *task dependencies* by constructing and analyzing a directed acyclic graph based on how tasks access the underlying data.
-Three The premise is that it is sometimes simpler to specify how *tasks depend on data* than to specify how *tasks depend on each other*.
+The premise is that it is sometimes simpler to specify how *tasks depend on data* than to specify how *tasks depend on each other*.